 Have you ever done this?

-You are driving to work by the same route you have driven a thousand times before.
+You are driving to work on the same route you have driven a thousand times before.
 When you get to work, you have no memory of the drive.
 It’s like your brain was on autopilot.
 You do remember what you were thinking about as you drove—the surprise visit you had from an old friend, or the delicious dinner you had last night, or myriad other things.
 However, you don’t remember stopping at stop signs, or seeing familiar landmarks as you passed them on your way to the office.

 The next day, you are driving the same route again—only this time, you see a road crew and a sign that says, “Detour.”
 Suddenly you are paying attention as you figure out a new way of getting to work.